Rogers Commission Report: Role of Richard Feynman

-Feynman was clearly disturbed by the fact that NASA management not only misunderstood this concept, but inverted it by using a term denoting an extra level of safety to describe a part that was actually defective and unsafe.
-Feynman continued to investigate the lack of communication between NASA's management and its engineers, and was struck by management's claim that the risk of catastrophic malfunction on the shuttle was 1 in 105, i.e. 1 in 100,000.
-Feynman immediately realized that this claim was risible on its face; as he described, this assessment of risk would entail that NASA could expect to launch a shuttle every day for the next 274 years while suffering, on average, only one accident.
-Investigating the claim further, Feynman discovered that the 1 in 105 figure was stating what they claimed the failure rate ought to be, given that it was a manned vehicle, and working backward to generate the failure rate of components.
+Feynman was disturbed that NASA management not only misunderstood, but inverted it by using a term denoting an extra level of safety to describe a part that was actually defective and unsafe.
+Feynman investigated lack of communication between NASA's management and its engineers, and was struck by management's claim that the risk of catastrophic malfunction on the shuttle was 1 in 105, i.e. 1 in 100,000.
+Feynman realized that this claim was risible; as he described, this assessment of risk would entail that NASA could expect to launch a shuttle every day for the next 274 years while suffering, on average, only one accident.
+Feynman discovered that the 1 in 105 figure was stating what they claimed the failure rate ought to be, given that it was a crewed vehicle, and working backward to generate the failure rate of components.

 Feynman was disturbed by two aspects of this practice.
 First, NASA management assigned a probability of failure to each individual bolt, sometimes claiming a probability of 1 in 108, i.e. one in one hundred million.
-Feynman pointed out that it is impossible to calculate such a remote possibility with any scientific rigor.
-Secondly, Feynman was bothered not just by this sloppy science but by the fact that NASA claimed that the risk of catastrophic failure was "necessarily" 1 in 105.
+Feynman pointed out that it is impossible to calculate such a remote possibility with any rigor.
+Secondly, Feynman was bothered not just by this sloppy science but that NASA claimed the risk of catastrophic failure was "necessarily" 1 in 105.
 As the figure itself was beyond belief, Feynman questioned exactly what "necessarily" meant in this context, whether it meant that the figure followed logically from other calculations or that it reflected NASA management's desire to make the numbers fit.

-Feynman suspected that the 1 in 105 figure was wildly fantastical, and made a rough estimate that the true likelihood of shuttle disaster was closer to 1 in 100.
+Feynman suspected that the 1 in 105 figure was fantastical, and made a rough estimate that the true likelihood of shuttle disaster was closer to 1 in 100.
 He then decided to poll the engineers themselves, asking them to write down an anonymous estimate of the odds of shuttle explosion.
-Feynman found that the bulk of the engineers' estimates fell between 1 in 50 and 1 in 200 (at the time of retirement, the Shuttle suffered two catastrophic failures across 135 flights, for a failure rate of 1 in 67.5).
-Not only did this confirm that NASA management had clearly failed to communicate with their own engineers, but the disparity engaged Feynman's emotions.
-When describing these wildly differing estimates, Feynman briefly lapses from his damaging but dispassionate detailing of NASA's flaws to recognize the moral failing that resulted from a scientific failing: he was upset NASA presented its fantastical figures as fact to convince a member of the public, schoolteacher Christa McAuliffe, to join the crew.
-Feynman was not uncomfortable with the concept of a 1/100 risk factor, but felt strongly that the recruitment of laypeople required an honest portrayal of the true risk involved.
+Feynman found most estimates fell between 1 in 50 and 1 in 200 (at the time of retirement, the Shuttle suffered two catastrophic failures across 135 flights: a failure rate of 1 in 68).
+This showed management had clearly failed to communicate with their engineers.
+He was upset NASA presented its fantastical figures as fact to convince a member of the public, Christa McAuliffe, to join the crew.
+Feynman was not uncomfortable with the concept of a 1/100 risk factor, but felt the recruitment of laypeople required an honest portrayal of the true risk involved.